 In 2019, we committed to conducting, at corporate level, at least three new trust-building dialogues with civil society organizations each year through 2022.
-Uniper conducted four such dialogues in 2019, thereby surpassing the target.
+Uniper conducted five such dialogues in 2020, thereby surpassing the target.
 Discussions at these meetings focused on human rights issues along the coal supply chain, the coal phaseout’s impact on decarbonization, and the environmental impact of gas exploration.

 We participate in Bettercoal

 In order to establish adequate measures to prevent, monitor, and mitigate human rights risks in the coal supply chain, we participate in Bettercoal, a not-forprofit initiative established by a group of major European utilities committed to a more responsible coal supply chain.